 An illustration of the physical size and weight of the Canon 750D and the Nikon D3100 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 750D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3100 is notably smaller (11 percent) than the Canon 750D.
 Moreover, the D3100 is markedly lighter (9 percent) than the 750D.
 In this context, it is worth noting that neither the 750D nor the D3100 are weather-sealed.